xvik/gradle-mkdocs-plugin/src/doc/docs/guide/tasks.md

  [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

 !!! warning
-    Python process will not be killed after you stop gradle execution (search and kill python process manually).
+    Python process may not be killed after you stop gradle execution (search and kill python process manually).
 This is a [known gradle problem](https://github.com/gradle/gradle/issues/1128) and the only known workaround is to start task without daemon: `gradlew mkdocsServe --no-daemon`.
     Another alternative is to start serve command directly: copy console command from task execution log and use it directly.

+    When docker used, container should be properly shut down, but not immediately (about 10s).

 ## Build